+Summer Employment for 9-month faculty

+Summer employment for 9-month faculty must be disclosed in advance through the Conflict of Interest disclosure process if the summer employment 1) pertains to University Research as defined under Board of Trustees Policy 210.1, 2) impedes the faculty member’s responsibilities as a University of Arkansas employee, or 3) involves compensation by a foreign entity.

+Appointments at Other Institutions

+The Provost’s approval of the outside employment form and/or the conflict of interest disclosure, as applicable, is required for all full-time UA faculty engaging in teaching, conducting research/creative activity, or accepting any other appointment at another institution, other than a courtesy adjunct appointment to serve on a dissertation committee.

-Conflict of Interest and Commitment Review Committee (CICRC) The Conflict of Interest and Commitment Review Committee (CICRC) shall review all disclosure forms that indicate a potential, perceived, or actual conflict.
-The Committee shall make a recommendation as to whether an actual or potential conflict exists, and, if so, whether the conflict should be allowed to exist or can be managed through a CMP.
-If a CMP already exists, the Vice Provost for Research and Economic Development (VPRED) may through the expedited review process (see Section V.E.) review the CMP to determine if it is still appropriate for the conflict or if it needs to be revised.
-The VPRED may ask the CICRC to review any changes to the CMP.
+Conflict of Interest and Commitment Review Committee (CICRC)

+When COI disclosures or proposed CMPs pertain to intellectual property or pose novel or complex issues or when the committee’s professional expertise would otherwise be beneficial in the evaluation of a disclosure or CMP, RSCP may refer it to the Conflict of Interest and Commitment Review Committee (CICRC) The Committee shall make a recommendation as to whether an actual or potential conflict exists, and, if so, whether the conflict should be allowed to exist or can be managed through a CMP.
+If a CMP already exists, the VCRI or designee may through the expedited review process (see Section V.E.) review the CMP to determine if it is still appropriate for the conflict or if it needs to be revised.
+The VCRI may ask the CICRC to review any changes to the CMP.

 CICRC Appointment

 The Provost shall appoint tenured faculty to the CICRC based on recommendations from the deans of several colleges.
-Such appointments shall include one tenured faculty member each from the Dale Bumpers College of Agriculture, Food, and Life Sciences; the Sam M. Walton College of Business; the College of Education and Health Professions; the College of Engineering; the School of Law; and two tenured faculty members from the J. William Fulbright College of Arts and Sciences (one from the arts, humanities, or languages and one from biological, physical, or social sciences).
+Such appointments shall include one tenured faculty member each from the Dale Bumpers College of Agriculture, Food, and Life Sciences; the Sam M. Walton College of Business; the College of Education and Health Professions; the College of Engineering; the School of Law; and two tenured faculty members from the J. William Fulbright College of Arts and Sciences (one from the social and natural sciences and one from fine arts and humanities).
 In addition, one faculty representative shall be appointed by the Faculty Senate, and one staff representative shall be appointed by the Staff Senate.
 Individual appointments shall be for three years.
 The Dean of the Graduate School shall recommend one graduate student to be appointed for one year.
-Ex-officio non-voting members to the CICRC shall include: Vice Provost for Research and Economic Development (Chair), Vice Chancellor for Finance and Administration, and the Director of the Office of Research Compliance.
+Ex-officio non-voting members to the CICRC shall include: VCRI (Chair), Vice Chancellor for Economic Development; Vice Chancellor for Finance and Administration, and the Director of the Office of Research Compliance.
 General Counsel shall serve as legal advisors.